 ASU Directory Profile

-Control of nonlinear distributed parameter systems, approximation theory, sampled data and multi-rate control, embedded systems, rapid prototyping, modeling, simulation, animation, and real-time control (MoSART) of Flexible Autonomous Machines operating in an uncertain Environment (FAME), integrated real-time health monitoring, modeling, and reconfigurable fault-tolerant controls; control of bio-economic systems, renewable resources, and sustainable development; control of semiconductor, (hypersonic) aerospace, robotic, and low power electronic systems.
+Research expertise: Control of nonlinear distributed parameter systems, approximation theory, sampled data and multi-rate control, embedded systems, rapid prototyping, modeling, simulation, animation, and real-time control (MoSART) of Flexible Autonomous Machines operating in an uncertain Environment (FAME), integrated real-time health monitoring, modeling, and reconfigurable fault-tolerant controls; control of bio-economic systems, renewable resources, and sustainable development; control of semiconductor, (hypersonic) aerospace, robotic and low power electronic systems

-Prior to joining the ASU faculty in 1990, Armando A. Rodriguez worked at MIT, IBM, AT&T Bell Laboratories, and Raytheon Missile Systems.
-He has also consulted for Eglin Air Force Base, Boeing Defense and Space Systems, Honeywell, and NASA.
-He has published over 195 technical papers in refereed journals and conference proceedings.
-He has authored three engineering texts.
-Professor Rodriguez has given over 70 invited presentations – 13 plenary – at international and national forums, conferences, and corporations.
-Since 1994, he has directed an extensive engineering mentoring research program that has served over 300 students.
+Prior to joining the ASU faculty in 1990, Armando A. Rodriguez worked at MIT, IBM, AT&T Bell Laboratories and Raytheon Missile Systems.
+He has also consulted for Eglin Air Force Base, Boeing Defense and Space Systems, Honeywell and NASA.
+He has published over 195 technical papers in refereed journals and conference proceedings, and authored three engineering texts.
+Rodriguez has given over 70 invited presentations, 13 of which were plenary, at international and national forums, conferences and corporations.
+Since 1994, he has directed an extensive engineering mentoring research program that has served over 400 students.
 He has served as the co-director of an NSF-WAESO funded Bridge to the Doctorate Program involving 12 NSF fellows.
-He is currently serving on the following National Academies panels: Survivability and Lethality Analysis, Army Research Laboratory (ARL) Autonomous Systems and the Committee on Engineering Education.
+He has served on various National Academy panels/committees including, Mechanical Science and Engineering, Survivability and Lethality Analysis, Army Research Laboratory (ARL) Autonomous Systems and the Committee on Engineering Education.

 Ph.D., electrical engineering and computer science, Massachusetts Insitute of Technology, 1990